NetComposer/nksip/doc/guide/tutorial.md

 {ok,armejl7}
 ```

-NkSip returns the _internal name_ of the application, which is alwats an `atom()`, calculated as a hash over the name.
+NkSIP returns the _internal name_ of the application, which is alwats an `atom()`, calculated as a hash over the name.

 Now we can start two clients, using the included [client callback module](../../samples/nksip_tutorial/src/nksip_tutorial_sipapp_client.erl).
 The first is called client1 and listens on `127.0.0.1` ports `5070` for udp and tcp and `5071` for tls, and the second is called client2 and listens on all interfaces, random ports.
 We also configure the _From_ header to be used on each one, the second one using `sips`.